 Teaching assistantships: The major professor will make requests to the Department for teaching assistantships for their students.
 Each professor can generally count on TA support for one student per year (three quarters total support).
 How they allocate this among their students is up to them.
 Faculty requests for TA support are then balanced against the courses that need TAs and the particular expertise needed for those courses.
-The balancing of requests and needs is done by the Graduate Assistant and the Graduate Committee.
+The balancing of requests and needs is done by the Staff and Faculty Graduate Advisor.
 Other programs also occasionally have TAs available that are open to students from other departments.
-The Environmental Studies program is a one such program, and takes applications during winter quarter.
+The Environmental Studies program is one such program.

 Departmental funds: The Department receives a modest sum of money every year to use for supporting graduate students.
-Most of that money is used to pay out-of-state tuition and first year fellowship packages for incoming students.
+Most of that money is used to pay out-of-state tuition and first year fellowship packages for incoming doctoral students.
 Typically, there is enough money to only support several quarters' worth of continuing graduate students.
 Individual faculty members are responsible for nominating students for departmental graduate support funds, which are then allocated based on a combination of merit, need, and the student's past history of receiving these funds.